 Other tests are done depending on which disorders are suspected.
 Doppler ultrasonography, which shows the direction and speed of blood flow, helps doctors identify a twisted ovary, which can cut off the ovary’s blood supply.
 Other tests can include cultures of blood, urine, or a discharge from the vagina and urine tests (urinalysis) to check for infections.

 If pain is persistently troublesome and the cause remains unknown, doctors make a small incision just below the navel and insert a viewing tube (laparoscope) to directly view the uterus, fallopian tubes, and ovaries to further evaluate the cause of the pain.
 Rarely, a larger incision (a procedure called laparotomy) is required.

 Specific disorders are treated, as in the following examples:

-Ectopic pregnancy Treatment Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location.
+Ectopic pregnancy Treatment Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy ruptures, women often... read more : A drug to stop growth of the ectopic pregnancy or surgery to remove it
+When an ectopic pregnancy... read more : A drug to stop growth of the ectopic pregnancy or surgery to remove it

-Miscarriage Treatment A miscarriage is the loss of a fetus due to natural causes before 20 weeks of pregnancy.
-Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect)... read more : Pain relievers, a drug to help the pregnancy pass, or dilation and curettage (D & C) to remove it
+Miscarriage Treatment A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
+Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more : Pain relievers, a drug to help the pregnancy pass, or dilation and curettage (D & C) to remove it